Royal Pembroke Militia: Pembrokeshire Militia

-After the Restoration of the Monarchy, the Militia was re-established by the Militia Act of 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
+After the Restoration of the Monarchy, the Militia was re-established by The King's Sole Right over the Militia Act 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship.

+The Pembroke Militia was called out in 1667 during the Second Dutch War when there was an invasion panic following the Raid on the Medway and the Battle of Landguard Fort.
+On 11 July the appearance of a fleet of 38 sail approaching Milford Haven caused great alarm.
+The deputy lieutenants called out the militia to line the waterside, and Sir Erasmus Phillipps' troop and the 'County Troop' of horsemen, with many volunteers, made ready.
+However, when the fleet moored in the haven it was seen to consist of cattle boats bound for Ireland.

 The militia forces in the Welsh counties were small, and were grouped together under the direction of the Lord President of the Council of Wales.
 As Lord President, the Duke of Beaufort carried out a tour of inspection of the Welsh militia in 1684.
 On 11 August, when he inspected the Pembrokeshire Militia near Haverfordwest, it consisted of a regiment of foot ('all of firelocks', ie musketeers with no pikemen) and one Troop of horse.
 The 1697 militia returns showed the foot as 456 strong under Colonel Sir Thomas Stepney, 5th Baronet, High Sheriff of Pembrokeshire, organised in seven companies (one commanded by the Mayor of Pembroke), and the troop of 36 horse under Captain Arthur Owen, MP for Pembrokeshire.

 Generally the militia declined in the long peace after the Treaty of Utrecht in 1713.
 Jacobites were numerous amongst the Welsh Militia, but they did not show their hands during the Risings of 1715 and 1745, and bloodshed was avoided.